Sutton585/dasut.github.io/index.md

 ---
 [Download PDF Resume](DavidSutton.pdf)

-Passionate about collaborative product development groups, user-centered design, development, innovation, and ethical design.
-Currently looking for a longer-term environment to make an impact by utilizing my unique background in human-centered UX design and software development.
+I'm passionate about collaborative product development groups, user-centered design, development, innovation, and ethical design.
+Currently looking for a long term environment to make an impact by utilizing my unique background in human-centered UX design and software development.
 I want to find an opportunity to hone my skills further, while making intuitively-designed products to serve both user needs and business needs.

-Founder and Lead of Upstate UX, an organization for User Experience Professionals in Rochester to get together, share knowledge, attend conferences, do workshops and Q& A sessions, and mentor junior designers through our collaboration with local design schools.
-Through this organization, I've been able to lead many events including our recent symposium about Diversity and Inclusion in Design, and I recently presented as a guest speaker at RIT's National Technical Institute for the Deaf, teaching students about core concepts of UX/UI Design.
+Founder and Organizer of Upstate UX, an organization for User Experience Professionals in Rochester to get together, share knowledge, attend conferences, do workshops and Q & A sessions, and mentor junior designers through our collaboration with local design schools.
+Through this organization, I've been able to lead many events including our recent symposium about Diversity and Inclusion in Design, and I recently presented as a guest speaker at RIT's National Technical Institute for the Deaf, teaching students the concepts of UX/UI Design.

 ## Education